 Catholic K-10 school in the Bathurst diocese with 220 students.
-It is situated in Wellington with the school
+It is situated in Wellington.

 ATTACHMENT TWO

 This attachment is based on my personal experience living amongst the Yolngu in North East Arnhem Land between 1964 and 1977 and for approximately 17 months since then.
 These are relevant to Terms of Reference Four